codeforhuntsville/Frontier/README.md

 # Frontier
 Frontier is an app that lets you give it your location and then returns a list of accessible resources nearby.
 For example, it might tell you the nearest open restaurants, the nearest open gas stations, the nearest public wifi hotspots, the nearest public restrooms, or the nearest open towing/mechanic shops.

+## Tools/Resources

+* We use Waffle to project-manage Frontier.
+[Create/view tasks here](https://waffle.io/codeforhuntsville/Frontier).
+* We chat about Frontier/Code for Huntsville on Slack.
+[Join Slack here](http://tech256.com).
+* We've made a big list of layers/APIs.
+[View them in our Wiki](https://github.com/codeforhuntsville/Frontier/wiki/Masterlist-of-layers-and-public-APIs).
+* We meet every Wednesday night to work on Frontier.
+[Meetups are organized here](http://www.meetup.com/Hack-Huntsville).

 ## Mockups
 We intend to build Frontier as a hybrid web/mobile HTML app so that it is usable on any device.